-The Regional PHEP Coordinator may ensure that the regional Homeland Security Council meeting overviews are placed in the meeting minutes or notated in the minutes that this was discussed, highlighting the major topics of the meeting(s).
+• The Regional PHEP Coordinator may ensure that the regional Homeland Security Council meeting overviews are placed in the meeting minutes or notate in the minutes that this was discussed, highlighting the major topics of the meeting(s).
 These dates will also be noted on the work plan quarterly, as relevant.

-In KGMS:

-- Check the Quarter the meeting was attended - Enter the date the meeting was attended
+17 () 11 MS: • Check the Quarter the meeting was attended (not required), or minutes were monitored Enter the date of the meeting Due quarterly

-• Due quarterly